shane-kercheval/data-science-template/README.md

 │       ├── current/           <- The current model being used by the project.
 │       ├── experiments/       <- Contains experimentss and experiments output (e.g. yaml/html showing performance of experiments.)
 │
-├── code/                      <- All source-code (e.g. SQL, python scripts, notebooks, unit-tests, etc.)
+├── source/                      <- All source-code (e.g. SQL, python scripts, notebooks, unit-tests, etc.)
-│   ├── config/                <- Directory for yaml configuration files for model training, scoring, etc │   ├── notebooks/             <- All notebooks in projects.
+│   ├── config/                <- Directory for yaml configuration files for model training, scoring, etc │   ├── executables/           <- Command-line programs that execute the project tasks (e.g. etl & data processing, experiments, model-building, etc.).
+They typically have outputs that are artifacts (e.g. .pkl models or data).
+│   ├── library/               <- Supporting source-code that promotes code reusability and unit-testing.
+Clients that use this code are notebooks, executables, and tests.
+│   ├── notebooks/             <- All notebooks in projects.
 Users should attempt to separate reporting/exploring (notebooks) and processing (scripts).
 │       ├── archive/           <- Previous notebooks that are outdated or no longer applicable.
 │       ├── deliver/           <- Notebooks shared with others.
 │       ├── develop/           <- Current notebooks being used in development.
-│       ├── template.ipynb     <- Template notebook for analysis with useful imports and helper functions.
+│       ├── templates/         <- Template notebooks for analysis with useful imports and helper functions.
-│   ├── scripts/               <- Source-code for the project.
-Should contain most of the processing, model development, and business logic.
-Code should be modular and reusable.
-│       ├── helpers/           <- Helper scripts used in the main files files │       ├── sql/               <-
+│   ├── sql/                   <- SQL scripts for querying DWH/lake.
-│       ├── file.py            <- python script
-│       ├── file.R             <- R script
 │   ├── tests/                 <- Files necessary for running model tests (see documentation below) │       ├── test_files/        <- Files that help run unit tests, e.g. mock yaml files.
 │       ├── test_file.py       <- python unit-test script